-Crypto-Ransomware has become an escalating cyber pandemic that represents an extinction-level danger for businesses of all sizes unprepared for an assault.
-Multiple generations of ransomware like the CryptoLocker, WannaCry, Bad Rabbit, NotPetya and MongoLock cryptoworms have been circulating for years and still inflict harm.
-More recent variants of ransomware like Ryuk, Maze, Sodinokibi, DopplePaymer, Conti and Nephilim, along with frequent as yet unnamed viruses, not only encrypt on-line files but also infiltrate many configured system restores and backups.
-Files synched to the cloud can also be encrypted.
-In a poorly designed data protection solution, this can render automatic recovery impossible and basically sets the datacenter back to zero.
+Ransomware has become a modern cyberplague that represents an enterprise-level threat for businesses of all sizes unprepared for an attack.
+Multiple generations of crypto-ransomware like the Dharma, CryptoWall, Locky, SamSam and MongoLock cryptoworms have been out in the wild for many years and still cause havoc.
+Modern versions of crypto-ransomware such as Ryuk, Maze, Sodinokibi, DopplePaymer, Snatch and Egregor, along with frequent as yet unnamed malware, not only do encryption of online critical data but also infect all configured system protection.
+Information replicated to off-site disaster recovery sites can also be ransomed.
+In a poorly designed environment, this can make automated recovery useless and basically sets the entire system back to square one.

-Getting back on-line services and data following a ransomware intrusion becomes a sprint against the clock as the targeted business fights to contain the damage and cleanup the ransomware and to resume mission-critical activity.
-Since crypto-ransomware takes time to replicate, penetrations are frequently launched during weekends and nights, when penetrations tend to take longer to identify.
-This multiplies the difficulty of rapidly assembling and orchestrating a knowledgeable mitigation team.
+Getting back online applications and information after a crypto-ransomware attack becomes a sprint against the clock as the targeted business tries its best to stop the spread and remove the ransomware and to restore enterprise-critical activity.
+Because ransomware needs time to replicate, assaults are frequently sprung on weekends, when successful penetrations tend to take more time to notice.
+This compounds the difficulty of quickly assembling and orchestrating a knowledgeable response team.

-Progent offers a range of help services for securing Sorocaba businesses from ransomware penetrations.
-These include team member training to help identify and not fall victim to phishing scams, ProSight Active Security Monitoring (ASM) for remote monitoring and management, in addition to installation of the latest generation security solutions with machine learning technology to quickly detect and quarantine new threats.
-Progent also provides the assistance of expert ransomware recovery consultants with the skills and commitment to rebuild a compromised system as urgently as possible.
+Progent offers a range of support services for protecting Sorocaba enterprises from ransomware events.
+These include team education to help identify and not fall victim to phishing exploits, ProSight Active Security Monitoring for remote monitoring and management, in addition to deployment of next-generation security solutions with AI capabilities to automatically identify and suppress day-zero cyber attacks.
+Progent also provides the assistance of seasoned crypto-ransomware recovery engineers with the talent and perseverance to reconstruct a breached environment as rapidly as possible.

-Subsequent to a ransomware penetration, paying the ransom demands in Bitcoin cryptocurrency does not ensure that distant criminals will return the codes to decrypt all your data.
-Kaspersky Labs estimated that 17% of crypto-ransomware victims never restored their files even after having sent off the ransom, resulting in increased losses.
-The gamble is also costly.
-Ryuk ransoms often range from 15-40 BTC ($120,000 and $400,000).
-This is greatly higher than the usual ransomware demands, which ZDNET determined to be approximately $13,000 for smaller businesses.
-The alternative is to piece back together the critical parts of your Information Technology environment.
-Absent the availability of complete information backups, this calls for a wide complement of skills, well-coordinated project management, and the capability to work continuously until the task is complete.
+Soon after a ransomware penetration, paying the ransom in Bitcoin cryptocurrency does not ensure that cyber criminals will respond with the needed codes to decipher all your files.
+Kaspersky determined that seventeen percent of ransomware victims never restored their data even after having paid the ransom, resulting in additional losses.
+The gamble is also very costly.
+Ryuk ransoms frequently range from fifteen to forty BTC ($120,000 and $400,000).
+This is greatly higher than the typical ransomware demands, which ZDNET estimated to be around $13,000 for small organizations.
+The fallback is to re-install the critical elements of your IT environment.
+Without the availability of essential information backups, this requires a wide range of skills, well-coordinated project management, and the capability to work non-stop until the recovery project is complete.

-For twenty years, Progent has provided expert Information Technology services for companies across the U.S. and has earned Microsoft's Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's team of subject matter experts (SMEs) includes consultants who have attained top certifications in leading technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
-Progent's security experts have earned internationally-renowned industry certifications including CISM, CISSP, ISACA CRISC, and GIAC.
+For two decades, Progent has made available certified expert IT services for businesses throughout the US and has achieved Microsoft's Gold Partnership certification in the Datacenter and Cloud Productivity competencies.
+Progent's pool of subject matter experts (SMEs) includes professionals who have been awarded advanced industry certifications in foundation technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's cybersecurity specialists have garnered internationally-recognized industry certifications including CISM, CISSP-ISSAP, CRISC, and SANS GIAC.
 (Visit Progent's certifications).
-Progent also has expertise with financial systems and ERP applications.
-This breadth of expertise affords Progent the skills to knowledgably determine important systems and integrate the surviving pieces of your IT system after a ransomware attack and assemble them into a functioning network.
+Progent in addition has experience with accounting and ERP software solutions.
+This breadth of experience affords Progent the skills to rapidly determine necessary systems and consolidate the surviving pieces of your computer network system following a crypto-ransomware event and rebuild them into a functioning system.

-Progent's recovery team utilizes powerful project management applications to orchestrate the complicated recovery process.
-Progent understands the importance of acting quickly and together with a client's management and Information Technology team members to assign priority to tasks and to get essential services back online as soon as humanly possible.
+Progent's ransomware group deploys powerful project management systems to coordinate the sophisticated recovery process.
+Progent knows the urgency of working quickly and in concert with a client's management and Information Technology team members to assign priority to tasks and to get the most important services back on-line as soon as possible.

-A customer contacted Progent after their network system was taken over by Ryuk ransomware.
-Ryuk is generally considered to have been launched by North Korean state criminal gangs, suspected of adopting strategies exposed from the U.S. National Security Agency.
-Ryuk targets specific organizations with little ability to sustain disruption and is among the most profitable iterations of ransomware.
-Headline victims include Data Resolution, a California-based info warehousing and cloud computing firm, and the Chicago Tribune.
-Progent's customer is a small manufacturer headquartered in Chicago and has around 500 employees.
-The Ryuk intrusion had frozen all business operations and manufacturing processes.
-Most of the client's system backups had been directly accessible at the start of the intrusion and were destroyed.
-The client was taking steps for paying the ransom (in excess of $200,000) and wishfully thinking for the best, but in the end reached out to Progent.
+A business escalated to Progent after their network system was taken over by the Ryuk ransomware virus.
+Ryuk is believed to have been developed by Northern Korean government sponsored hackers, possibly adopting techniques leaked from the United States National Security Agency.
+Ryuk seeks specific businesses with little tolerance for disruption and is among the most lucrative versions of ransomware malware.
+High publicized targets include Data Resolution, a California-based information warehousing and cloud computing business, and the Chicago Tribune.
+Progent's client is a regional manufacturing business headquartered in Chicago and has about 500 staff members.
+The Ryuk attack had shut down all business operations and manufacturing capabilities.
+Most of the client's system backups had been online at the beginning of the attack and were destroyed.
+The client considered paying the ransom demand (exceeding $200,000) and wishfully thinking for the best, but ultimately brought in Progent.

-"I cannot tell you enough about the expertise Progent gave us throughout the most critical time of (our) companyís life.
-We most likely would have paid the cybercriminals if it wasnít for the confidence the Progent team provided us.
-That you could get our e-mail and important applications back online in less than a week was something I thought impossible.
-Every single consultant I got help from or communicated with at Progent was hell bent on getting us restored and was working non-stop on our behalf."
+"I cannot speak enough about the support Progent provided us throughout the most stressful period of (our) businesses existence.
+We had little choice but to pay the criminal gangs if not for the confidence the Progent experts provided us.
+The fact that you were able to get our e-mail and critical servers back on-line faster than 1 week was beyond my wildest dreams.
+Every single consultant I interacted with or communicated with at Progent was hell bent on getting our system up and was working all day and night on our behalf."

-Progent worked hand in hand the client to quickly understand and prioritize the mission critical applications that had to be recovered in order to continue departmental functions:
+Progent worked together with the customer to quickly identify and prioritize the essential services that had to be recovered in order to resume departmental operations:

-To get going, Progent followed Anti-virus penetration response best practices by halting the spread and disinfecting systems.
-Progent then began the task of rebuilding Microsoft Active Directory, the heart of enterprise systems built upon Microsoft Windows technology.
-Microsoft Exchange Server messaging will not function without Windows AD, and the businessesí financials and MRP software used Microsoft SQL, which needs Windows AD for security authorization to the databases.
+To get going, Progent adhered to Anti-virus incident response industry best practices by halting lateral movement and cleaning up infected systems.
+Progent then started the work of recovering Microsoft Active Directory, the foundation of enterprise environments built upon Microsoft Windows Server technology.
+Exchange messaging will not operate without Windows AD, and the businesses’ accounting and MRP applications utilized Microsoft SQL, which depends on Windows AD for access to the information.

 - Active Directory

-In less than 48 hours, Progent was able to recover Active Directory services to its pre-attack state.
-Progent then accomplished rebuilding and hard drive recovery on essential systems.
-All Microsoft Exchange Server data and configuration information were intact, which accelerated the rebuild of Exchange.
-Progent was able to collect non-encrypted OST data files (Outlook Email Off-Line Folder Files) on team desktop computers to recover mail information.
-A recent offline backup of the client's accounting/ERP software made it possible to return these vital programs back servicing users.
-Although a large amount of work was left to recover fully from the Ryuk damage, core services were recovered rapidly:
+In less than 2 days, Progent was able to re-build Windows Active Directory to its pre-attack state.
+Progent then charged ahead with reinstallations and hard drive recovery of essential servers.
+All Exchange Server schema and attributes were intact, which greatly helped the rebuild of Exchange.
+Progent was able to find non-encrypted OST files (Outlook Offline Folder Files) on various PCs to recover email messages.
+A recent off-line backup of the businesses manufacturing software made it possible to return these required services back online for users.
+Although a large amount of work was left to recover totally from the Ryuk virus, critical systems were restored rapidly:

-"For the most part, the production manufacturing operation showed little impact and we produced all customer deliverables."
+"For the most part, the production manufacturing operation survived unscathed and we produced all customer deliverables."

-Throughout the following couple of weeks critical milestones in the restoration project were accomplished in tight collaboration between Progent team members and the client:
+Throughout the next couple of weeks critical milestones in the recovery process were achieved in close collaboration between Progent team members and the client:

-- Self-hosted web sites were restored with no loss of data.
+- Internal web sites were restored with no loss of information.

-- The MailStore Exchange Server containing more than four million historical messages was brought online and available for users.
+- The MailStore Exchange Server containing more than 4 million archived emails was restored to operations and accessible to users.

 - A new Palo Alto 850 firewall was installed.

-"A lot of what transpired during the initial response is nearly entirely a blur for me, but my management will not forget the countless hours each and every one of you accomplished to give us our business back.
-Iíve utilized Progent for the past 10 years, maybe more, and each time Progent has impressed me and delivered.
-This time was no exception but maybe more Herculean."
+"Much of what happened in the initial days is mostly a fog for me, but my management will not forget the commitment each and every one of the team put in to give us our business back.
+I’ve entrusted Progent for at least 10 years, possibly more, and each time Progent has come through and delivered.
+This event was a life saver."

-A probable business-killing catastrophe was averted due to top-tier experts, a broad array of subject matter expertise, and tight collaboration.
-Although in hindsight the ransomware virus incident detailed here would have been blocked with advanced cyber security systems and recognized best practices, user and IT administrator education, and properly executed security procedures for information protection and proper patching controls, the fact remains that state-sponsored hackers from Russia, North Korea and elsewhere are relentless and will continue.
-If you do get hit by a ransomware incursion, feel confident that Progent's roster of experts has extensive experience in ransomware virus defense, cleanup, and data disaster recovery.
+A likely business disaster was averted through the efforts of hard-working experts, a wide spectrum of technical expertise, and close teamwork.
+Although upon completion of forensics the ransomware incident detailed here would have been disabled with current security technology and security best practices, staff training, and appropriate security procedures for information backup and keeping systems up to date with security patches, the fact is that government-sponsored cybercriminals from China, Russia, North Korea and elsewhere are relentless and are not going away.
+If you do get hit by a crypto-ransomware incident, feel confident that Progent's roster of experts has substantial experience in ransomware virus blocking, removal, and file disaster recovery.

-"So, to Darrin, Matt, Dan, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others that were contributing), thank you for making it so I could get some sleep after we got over the initial fire.
-Everyone did an amazing job, and if any of your team is in the Chicago area, a great meal is my treat!"
+"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen and Chris (along with others who were contributing), thank you for allowing me to get some sleep after we got over the initial push.
+All of you did an incredible effort, and if any of your guys is in the Chicago area, dinner is on me!"

-To review or download a PDF version of this ransomware incident report, please click:
+To read or download a PDF version of this customer story, please click: